kartikayverma56/cs452-mergesort/README.md

 Sorting 100 elements took 0.00 seconds.
 ```

 As you can see, this testing program takes 3 parameters.
-The first parameter is the size of the array, if you type 100, then the testing program will create an array with 100 random-generated elements.
+The first parameter is the size of the array, if you type 100, then the testing program will create an array with 100 randomly-generated elements.
 The second parameter is the cutoff value.
 The third parameter is a random seed, you can provide any number, with a different seed number, the testing program will create a different array.
 In the testing program, the size of the array is denoted as *n*, and the testing program will call your functions like this:

 ```c
 	struct argument *arg=buildArgs(0, n-1, 0);